Water heater leaking water

 What causes a water heater to leak?

-Common causes of a leaking water heater include a faulty T&P valve, a cracked tank, or sediment buildup in the tank.
+Common causes of a leaking water heater include a faulty temperature and pressure (T&P) relief valve, corrosion, sediment buildup, or a cracked tank.

 Should I try to fix a leaking water heater myself?

-For minor leaks, such as a faulty T&P valve or sediment buildup, a DIY homeowner may be able to make the repair.
-However, for more serious issues like a cracked tank, it's best to call in a professional HVAC technician.
+For minor leaks, you may be able to DIY the repair, but for more significant issues it's best to call a professional HVAC technician.

 Connect with certified professionals in your area